codesleeps/pixelcraft-bloom/VPS_COMPARISON_GUIDE.md

 ## 🎯 Your Requirements

-Based on your PixelCraft backend setup:
+Based on your AgentsFlowAI backend setup:

 ### Minimum Specifications
 - **CPU**: 4 vCPUs (for Ollama AI models)